buildkite/elastic-ci-stack-for-aws/README.md

 The stack refers to a `SecretsBucket` parameter which will allow your agents to access SSH private keys for source control, and environment hooks to provide secrets to your builds.

 > You will need to create this S3 bucket yourself, but the stack will automatically create permissions for access to it.
+Make sure to create the bucket in the same region as your stack.

 The following paths in the bucket are checked.